MinaProtocol/mina/rfcs/0019-storing-client-data.md

   // Consensus_status is an ADT, but with a small amount of state spaces, it can be coerced into an integer to make it easy to store it in a database.
 Here are the following states:
   // - pending : The block is still in the transition frontier.
 Value[0, (k-1)]
   // - confirmed : The block has reached finality by passing the root.
-Value=k
+Value=-1
   // - failure: The block got removed from the transition frontier.
-Value=k+1
+Value=-2
   // - unknown: After becoming online and bootstrapping, we may not know what will happen to the block.
-Value=k+2
+Value=-3

 Enum transaction_pool_status {
-  Unkown
+  Unknown
   Member
   Dropped
 }